Honorlock Resources for Instructors

 - See this one-minute video for an overview of the simple process and the View Results Guide for instructions on how to navigate recorded student sessions.

 - If you experience a session with lost footage, Honorlock provides a feature to request failsafe images.

 - We recommend including the following syllabus text when choosing to use Honorlock in your course.

 - We strongly recommend creating a practice exam for you and your students to pilot before administering your first graded exam.

-- Please urge your students to check their system and Internet connection before the exam using the single-click test at the bottom of Honorlock's support page, and to always use the Honorlock chat tool for support during exams.
+- Please urge your students to check their system and Internet connection before each exam using the single-click test at the bottom of Honorlock's support page, and to always use the Honorlock chat tool for support during exams.

 - Please be crystal clear about your exam rules in the Honorlock instructions for students and proctors boxes.
 To help you with this, we have made a Testing Rules for Honorlock Exams article that you can copy/paste into your instructions or link out to.
 Note: We have encountered instances where text pasted from Word into these boxes creates problems because of the HTML code MS Word uses.
 If you are going to compose these notes outside Honorlock and paste them in, please use a plain-text tool like Notepad.

 - When adjusting your Honorlock settings, be mindful of the Student Guidelines portion, which will clarify any test-specific rules in force for your exam.
 For instance, if your students are having issues finding a quiet, private room to take their exam, you could allow them to take your exam in a public area and to allow background noise by selecting these options:

 - For questions about information security and privacy, see the Honorlock Security and Privacy FAQ.